Updated 28 April 2023.

 The Bone Collector

-The ‘Bone Collector’ is at once nightmarish and witty.
-The Bone Collector represents in part the artist’s consultant (stripy socks, and a medical mask dangling from his neck), who sits in his claustrophobic practice, behind whom are proudly erected vials of harvested phalluses.
-The latest addition to his collection lies on the table, the owner of which has been castrated with a cleaver.
-The bone collector-consultant is literally a dickhead, suggesting perhaps his indifference to the emotional and psychological impact of his diagnosis and treatment.
-His small penis contrasts with his erect, monstrous ‘dick-head’ and the huge phalluses that surround him– suggesting intellectual rather than sexual virility.
-The fact that the patient/victim’s head or even his hands are not visible robs him of his identity; he is reduced to offal.
-The figure who peers through the doorway suggests that the entire scene resides in the artist’s ‘mind’s eye’, wherein he dwells upon the loss of masculinity/sexuality.
+Other works reflect on subsequent contact with medical professionals.
+The Bone Collector reflects on a difficult consultation with a respected surgeon to discuss a prostatectomy, who, the artist recalls, was ‘all glittering teeth and stripey socks’ but who seemed to possess little in the way of humanity.
+The work is at once nightmarish and witty.
+The Bone Collector represents in part the artist’s consultant (stripy socks, and a medical mask dangling from his neck), who sits in his claustrophobic practice, behind whom are proudly erected an array of vials of harvested phalluses.
+On the table on his right sits a large vial containing a grotesque (and apparently pointless, if darkly witty) experiment where a rhizome-penis sprouts new phalluses.
+The latest addition to his collection lies on the table to his left, the owner of which has been separated from it with a cleaver.
+The modelling of the bone collector-consultant’s body reflects the artist’s anger.
+The consultant is a malformed monster, literally – offensive though the term may be – a dickhead, whose flabby trunk resembles a scrotum.
+His small penis contrasts with his erect, monstrous dickhead and the huge phalluses that surround him, suggesting intellectual rather than sexual virility, as well his indifference to the emotional and psychological impact of his diagnosis and treatment on the artist.
+The presentation of the castrated patient/victim, ostensibly the artist, indicates the doctor’s indifference: the victim’s head or even his hands are not visible, robbing him of his identity.
+He is reduced to offal.
+The large scale of the figure peering through the doorway suggests that the entire scene resides in the artist’s ‘mind’s eye’, wherein he reflects upon his fate.